Drugs and Alcohol

 How do I get a service?

-By contacting your local Community Addiction Team.
+By contacting your local Alcohol & Drug Recovery Service.
 If the service is for your own addiction issues then an assessment of need will be carried out.
-You can also get help from Recovery Services North or Recovery Services South.
+You can also get help from:

 What do I do if I need help urgently?